SahnouneAyaa/Firebase-Project/README.md

-# Firebase CRUD Tutorial
+# React Firebase Authentication & Firestore

-A beginner-friendly tutorial created in collaboration with the Scientific Club at my university to teach students how to build a full CRUD system using Firebase.

-The project demonstrates:
+A React application built to demonstrate authentication and database integration using Firebase.

+---

+## Overview
+This project represents my first practical experience working with Firebase, focusing on authentication and real-time database integration.

+The goal was to understand how to connect a React application with Firebase services and manage user authentication alongside storing and retrieving data.

+---

+## Features

+- User authentication with Google
-- Firebase Authentication for secure user login and registration
+- Firebase Authentication integration
-- Creating, reading, updating and deleting posts with Firebase Firestore
+- Create and store posts using Firestore
+- Retrieve data from Firestore collections
-- Real-time data handling and synchronization
+- Real-time interaction with database

-- Best practices for structuring a frontend connected to Firebase
+---

 ## Tech Stack

-- Firebase (Authentication + Firestore)
-- Typescript
 - React

-## Author

-Aya Sahnoune
-Full-Stack Developer – React, Next.js, Node.js
+- TypeScript
+- Firebase (Auth & Firestore)